joelsunny12/KC-house-dataset-Machine-Learning/README.md

 13. yr_built : It detrmines the date of building of the house.
 14. yr_renovated : It detrmines year of renovation of house.
 15. zipcode : It determines the zipcode of the location of the house.
-16. lat : It determines the latitude of the location of the house.
-17. long : It determines the longitude of the location of the house.
-18. sqft_living15 : Living room area in 2015(implies-- some renovations)
-19. sqft_lot15 : lotSize area in 2015(implies-- some renovations)

 By observing the data, we can know that the price is dependent on various features like bedrooms(which is most dependent feature), bathrooms, sqft_living(second most important feature), sqft_lot, floors etc. The price is also dependent on the location of the house where it is present.
 The other features like waterfront, view are less dependent on the price.
 Of all the records, there are no missing values, which helps us creating better model.